mobxjs/mobx/docs/best/react-performance.md

 Just don't.
 Search google to find out why.

-## Optimization tip: dereference values lately
+## Dereference values lately

 When using `mobx-react` it is recommended to dereference values as late as possible.
 This is because MobX will re-render components that dereference observable values automatically.
 If this happens deeper in your component tree, less components have to re-render.

-So in general it is faster to have:
+Fast:

 `<DisplayName person={person} />`

-Compared to:
+Slower:

 `<DisplayName name={person.name} />`.